 What is the growth of the accounting industry?

 In all of my job interviews, this is one question that I ask all of the time.
 Always feel comfortable in knowing that you’re choosing a career in an industry that is moving upward.
-Lucky for you, this year the accounting industry topped the list of industries in terms of projected growth.
+Lucky for you, the accounting industry topped the list of industries in terms of projected growth this year.

 If you chose to obtain an accounting degree, you chose a degree with lots of upsides.
 It’s always recommended that you do as much research you can on the industry and firm you wish to join.
 Do research, ask questions, find the right firm and don’t be late on your first day!